-As part of our comprehensive birth services to women and families, University of Colorado Health offers water birth through the Center for Midwifery at University of Colorado Hospital in Metro Denver.
+As part of our comprehensive birth services to women and families, UCHealth offers water birth through the Center for Midwifery at University of Colorado Hospital in metro Denver.

 What is a water birth?

 In a water birth, a woman immerses herself in a large tub of warm water during labor and delivery.
 A UCHealth certified nurse midwife is there to offer support and guidance throughout the process.
-The nurse midwife also monitors the baby's well-being by listening to the heart beat at regular intervals.
+The nurse midwife also monitors the baby’s well-being by listening to his or her heart beat at regular intervals.

 Many women find that the safe, tranquil environment helps them relax.
 Research done on this birthing method suggests that it decreases labor pain, encourages dilation and reduces tearing of the perineum during birth.
 In addition, many who are familiar with both traditional and water delivery methods say that water birth babies appear calmer at birth.